Skip to main content

 • Open the Unit Classes tab

-• Click the unit class you want to update
+• Select the unit class you wish to update

-• Effective date – the date the new unit value applies from
+• Effective Date – the date from which the unit value should apply

-• Class Unit Value – the price per unit
+• Unit Value – the price per unit (supports up to 6 decimal places)

-• Note (optional) – add context if required
+• Note (optional) – add any relevant comments about this value

 Important: Class No. Units and Class NAV are live values from the register.
 If holdings change later, these values update automatically.
 Only the Class Unit Value is fixed when saved.